NEW MAJOR REQUIREMENTS EFFECTIVE AUGUST 1, 2024 (Catalog Year 2024-2025)

-Students declaring a BA in biology major on or after August 1, 2023 have new foundational course requirements.
-Details are listed in the current requirements below.
+Students declaring a BA in biology major on or after August 1, 2024 (catalog year 2024-2025) have new major course requirements.

 Visit the "How to Declare" page once you are ready to declare the major.